elixir-webrtc/ex_webrtc/guides/intro.md

 > ```
 >
 > As you can see, the track does not have to be obtained from some kind of source, like the `userMedia` API in JavaScript.
 This is because
-> we allow for the sending arbitrary media data on each of the tracks.
+> we allow for the sending of arbitrary media data on each of the tracks.
 > You will see how to send media from the Elixir PeerConnection further in this tutorial.
 >
 > After you apply the answer on the JavaScript side, the `RTCPeerConnection` should fire the `ontrack` handler for both of these tracks.
 >
 > ```js
-> // you can attach remote stream (which contains both of the tracks) to an HTML video element
+> // you can attach the remote stream (which contains both of the tracks) to an HTML video element
 > pc.ontrack = event => videoElement.srcObject = event.streams[0];
 > ```